h2oai/datatable/docs/manual/comparison_with_sql.rst

 LEFT OUTER JOIN
 ----------------

 We will compare the left outer join, as that is the only join currently implemented in ``datatable``.
-Another aspect is that the dataframe being joined must be keyed, the column or columns to be keyed must not have duplicates, and the joining column has to have the same name in both dataframes.
+Another aspect is that the frame being joined must be keyed, the column or columns to be keyed must not have duplicates, and the joining column has to have the same name in both frames.
 You can read more about the :func:`join()` API and have a look at the `Tutorial on the join operator <https://datatable.readthedocs.io/en/latest/start/quick-start.html#join>`_

 Example data ::